How to Visit the Seceda Ridgeline in the Dolomites (Local's Guide)

 Hotels in Santa Cristina & Selva

-If you’re opting for the Col Raiser lift, Santa Cristina or Selva di Val Gardena is the perfect base.
-These neighboring towns offer tons of comfortable hotels and guesthouses, giving you easy access to the gondola plus gorgeous views.
+If you’re opting for the Col Raiser lift, Santa Cristina or Selva di Val Gardena are a perfect base town.
+These neighboring towns (still within Val Gardena) give you easy access to the gondola plus gorgeous views.

 Rifugios on the Trail

-If you’re planning to hike to Seceda, staying at a rifugio (mountain hut) is a unique and must-do experience while in the Dolomites.
+If you’re planning to hike to Seceda, staying at a rifugio (mountain hut) is a unique and must-do experience while in the Dolomites, if you like thru-hike style travel.

 Classic Hotel am Stetteneck